Please note: Current students can find detailed information on sources of disability support under Student Welfare on the college intranet.

 For more information on the support available for disabled students, please see the Disability Advisory Service website.

-Information detailing the report and findings of the University of Oxford’s Estates Services Accessibility Adviser can find on our Accessibility at Univ page.
+Information detailing the report and findings of the University of Oxford’s Estates Services Accessibility Adviser can be found on our Accessibility at Univ page.